apache/jackrabbit-oak/oak-doc/src/site/markdown/query/oak-run-indexing.md

 The reindex operation supports 2 modes of index

-* Online Indexing - Here oak-run would connect to repository in `--read-write` mode
 * Out-of-band indexing - Here oak-run would connect to repository in read only mode.
 It would require certain manual steps
+* Online Indexing - Here oak-run would connect to repository in `--read-write` mode

 Supported for only Lucene indexes.

+If the indexes being reindex have fulltext indexing enabled then refer to [Tika Setup](#tika-setup) for steps on how to adapt the command to include Tika support for text extraction

-### out-of-band indexing
+### A - out-of-band indexing

 Out of band indexing has following phases

 1. Get checkpoint issued
 2. Perform indexing with read only connection to NodeStore upto checkpoint state
-3. Import the generated indexes and complete the increment indexing from checkpoint state to current head
+3. Import the generated indexes
+4. Complete the increment indexing from checkpoint state to current head

 #### Step 1 - Text PreExtraction

-If the index being reindexed involves fulltext index and the repository has binary content then its recommended that first  [text pre-extraction](pre-extract-text.md) is performed.
+If the index being reindexed involves fulltext index and the repository has binary content then its recommended that first  [text pre-extraction](pre-extract-text.html) is performed.
 This ensures that costly operation around text extraction is done prior to actual indexing so that actual indexing does not do text extraction in critical path

 #### Step 2 - Create Checkpoint